 - Sathirthya Special School in India: The sisters opened the school in Kerala, India in 1994 to provide unique opportunities for children and adults with special needs.
 They recognize the need to transform the cultural attitude toward individuals with mental or physical disabilities.

 - The Salvatorian School in the Democratic Republic of the Congo opened in 2002.
 Today, the kindergarten has five classrooms with 350 children.
 Over the last 12 years, the school has added primary grades in 13 classrooms with 890 children.
 It also serves 458 secondary-level students through grade 12.

 - The Tanzanian Education Initiative sends Sisters and Lay Salvatorians from the United States to tutor the Tanzanian sisters, and sisters who travel from other African nations.
 Now in its seventh year, it helps African sisters qualify for jobs to better serve their local people and support their Salvatorian Sisters community.

 - Formation for new sisters in India allows the province to continue to grow and meet the pastoral needs of the Catholic Christians in their country.
 In 2014, there were 65 sisters in India and nearly half of them were in some stage of initial formation, preparing to join the other sisters in their ministries of education, youth ministry, social work, and nursing.

 - Centro de Formação Divino Salvador in Fortaleza Brazil (CEFORDS) offers training in computer science and computer maintenance, as well classes in the arts for children and young adults, and a host of services to woman from the community.
-A focal point is their pool, whose renovation is almost complete, which is used for hydrotherapy by elderly people and disabled children and for swimming lessons for children and young adults.
+A focal point is their pool, whose renovation was completed in February 2019, which is used for hydrotherapy by elderly people and disabled children and for swimming lessons for children and young adults.